 Recreational possibilities span the seasons; boating, bird-watching, camping, canoeing, fishing, horseback riding, downhill and cross-country skiing, snowmobiling and snowshoeing are available.
 Areas with major development include Blue Mountain Lake, Lake George, Lake Placid and Tupper Lake.

 Two interpretive visitor centers provide indoor and outdoor exhibits and programming about the park.
 Both centers offer a surfaced trail system with interpretive signage.

 The Paul Smith's College Visitor Interpretive Center, 8023 SR 30 in Paul Smiths, provides access to scenic hiking trails, picnic pavilions, wildlife viewing and cross-country skiing and snowshoeing trails.
 Features of the in Newcomb, 14 miles east of Long Lake on SR 28N, includes special events and hosted nature walks.
 Comprehensive information about the park and its outdoor recreation opportunities can be obtained by contacting the Adirondack Regional Tourism Council, located in the ILOVENY Visitor Information Center on I-87S between exits 40 and 41 in Beekmantown; phone (518) 846-8016 or (800) 487-6867.

-The Paul Smith's College Visitor Interpretive Center is open daily 9-5.
+The Paul Smith's College Visitor Interpretive Center is open daily 9-5, mid-June to early Sept.; hours vary rest of year.
 Adirondack Interpretive Center is open Tues.-Sat.
 10-4.
 Trails are open daily dawn-dusk.
 Closed Thanksgiving and Christmas.
 Free.
 Phone (518) 327-6241 for Paul Smith's College Visitor Interpretive Center and (518) 582-2000 for the Adirondack Interpretive Center.